viggoStrom/Train-Interior-Designer/README.md

 Backlog:
  - List view of all the cars in a train.
- - System for drawing a train car at a time.
+ - List view of routes.
  - UI system for all the menu interactions.
 Either via HTML or a custom system in a canvas.
- - List view of routes.
+ - System for drawing a train car at a time.
  - Goto button for the routes.
  - Different types of cars.
  - Different types of routes.
  - Train stats
  - Train purchasing
  - Train upgrading
- - Hard coding seats
+ - Hard coding seats in a layout
  - Passengers.
 Spawn at a station and want to get to another station.
 If they get there, you get payed.
- - Staff
+ - Train staff